 James Fearnley was a co-founder and the accordionist for the London-Irish celtic-punk band The Pogues.
-The Pogues took off into international renown in 1984 ditching 12 years later with the firing of their lead singer.
-Reunifying in 2001 The Pogues played around the world until 2014.
+The Pogues took off into international renown in 1984, disbanding 12 years later with the firing of their lead singer.
+Reunifying in 2001, the Pogues played around the world until 2014.

-Here Comes Everybody: the Story of the Pogues was published in 2012 by Faber and Faber, and in 2014 by Chicago Review Press.
+Here Comes Everybody: the Story of the Pogues was published by Faber and Faber in the UK in 2012, and in the US in 2014 by Chicago Review Press.